Constrained Adversarial Learning for Automated Software Testing: a literature review: Automated Software Testing

 The gathered publications were analyzed to identify the test scope, the main input generation methods, the covered data types and the utilized data sources.
 This information is summarized in Table \ref{tab:soft}.
 The keyword "All" refers to numerical, textual, byte, boolean, and composite data types.

-\theadfont{} Regarding the methods for input generation from a black-box testing perspective, since there is no knowledge regarding the SUT, authors have found ways of constraining the input generation using other available data.
+Regarding the methods for input generation from a black-box testing perspective, since there is no knowledge regarding the SUT, authors have found ways of constraining the input generation using other available data.
 For instance, Martin-Lopez et al. \cite{Martin-Lopez2021} decided to test a Representational State Transfer (REST) Application Programming Interface (API).
-The authors were able to produce constrained input via three different methods: (i) OpenAPI Specifications (OAS), which establishes the baseline information to interact with an API, and may include request examples, (ii) custom data generators which produce constrained input, and (iii) public knowledge bases.
-Similarly, in \cite{Haraldsson2017}, the authors propose using the data collected from a public API and mutate faulty input to produce valuable test cases.
-Even though both approaches are capable of diminishing the input space and producing realistic test data, they rely on publicly available data, which might not be sufficient to cover the entirety of the SUT test paths.
+Constrained input was produced via three different methods: (i) OpenAPI Specifications (OAS), which establishes the baseline information to interact with an API, and may include request examples, (ii) custom data generators which produce constrained input, and (iii) public knowledge bases.
+Similarly, in \cite{Haraldsson2017}, the authors propose using the data collected from a public API and mutate faulty input to produce test cases.
+Even though both approaches are capable of producing realistic test data, they rely on publicly available data, which might not be sufficient to cover the entirety of the SUT test paths.